Letton, West Herefordshire: Community

 No shopping amenities exist in the parish.
 Businesses include a fishery (angling), leather goods supplier, a rental holiday home property, and two major farms: one on Kinley Lane at the east, and one at Hurstley on Pig Street at the north.
-The parish church church, in Letton village, is dedicated to St John the Baptist, and is part of the Weobley and Staunton Group of Parishes.
+The parish church, in Letton village, is dedicated to St John the Baptist, and is part of the Weobley and Staunton Group of Parishes.
 Also within the village is a commercial angling lake, part of the Letton Court estate, and a timber merchant.

 Letton falls under the Wye Valley NHS Trust.
 The closest hospitals are Bishops Castle Community Hospital at Bishops Castle, 7 mi to the north-west, and Ludlow Community Hospital at Ludlow, 8 mi to the south-east, with Hereford County Hospital, the closest major NHS hospital, at Hereford.

 The nearest school for primary education is Staunton-on-Wye Endowed Primary School (state school also supported by trust grants), at Staunton-On-Wye, 2 mi south-east, and Eardisley C.E.
 Primary School at Eardisley, 2 miles north-west.
 For secondary education the parish falls within the catchment area of Lady Hawkins' School at Kington, 6 mi to the north-west.
 The school at Letton had survived until 1955, when it closed.

 The parish is served by two bus routes, both running along the A438: one linking Builth Wells and Hereford; the other linking Hereford, through Eardisley to Almeley.
 The closest rail connection is on the Welsh Marches line at Hereford railway station 11 mi to the east-southeast.